 Cognitive engagement is the extent to which employees focus on their work tasks.
 And emotional engagement is the then and new experience that employees have while doing their work.
 This includes their own feeling of the degree of involvement in the job.
 Whereas physical engagement is the extent to which an employee takes steps for his own development.

 Companies that engage their workers based on the three categories are likely to have a high employee retention rate.
-The reason being that their workers feel accommodated and part of the company.
+The reason is that their workers feel accommodated and part of the company.

 4. Employee benefits